My Great-Grandma’s German Lebkuchen Recipe That All My Friends Ask For

 If you’re getting a bit sick and tired of regular old gingerbread, this German Christmas cookie might be more your style.
 This spiced lebkuchen recipe was passed down from my German great-grandmother, and after a bit of trial and error, I was able to take her rather sparse instructions (mix together, bake at medium) to a foolproof recipe that works every time.

-The dough itself actually bakes up more like a cake than a cookie, but once it’s cut into bars and topped with the tart icing, it becomes the perfect bite-sized morsel.
+The most noticeable difference comes in how it bakes up.
+The lebkuchen dough actually bakes up more like a cake than a cookie.
+But once it’s cut into bars and topped with the tart icing, it becomes the perfect bite-sized morsel.
 It also stands up fairly well over a few days, so you can easily keep these around on a cookie plate to enjoy in the days leading up to Christmas.

 Change Up Your Gingerbread with a German Lebkuchen Recipe for Christmas